 - screw-head’s height (screw_head_h)

 - safety screw (safety_screw=true)

 - extremity (extremity=true)

 - no rounded top (rounded_top=false)

 EXPORT AND 3D PRINTING

-Once finished customizing your hook, you must run the final rendering in OpenSCAD (F6 Key) and then export to STL (if needed, refer to the end of How to use a parametric file tutorial).
+Once the customization of your hook is finished, you must launch the final rendering in OpenScad (F6 key) then export it in STL format (if necessary, review the end of the tutorial How to use a parametric file tutorial).

-Nothing specials about print settings, there is no need for support material.
-The hook’s shape makes it really resistant when printed and implemented.
-No need to use a very important infill, 20% will be enough in most cases.
+The printing settings are nothing special, there is never any need for support.
+The shape of the hook makes it really strong once printed and put in place.
+No need to use a very high infill rate, 20% will be more than sufficient in most cases.